OutSystems/docs-howtos/src/front-end/ext-rb-create-styled-dialogs/ext-rb-create-styled-dialogs.md

 	![](images/create-styled-dialogs_3.png)

-1. On the event "On Render" associate a client action that will execute the following JavaScript code:
+1. On the event "On Render" associate a client action to execute the following JavaScript code:

         var latetoast = sessionStorage.getItem("latetoast");